Joe Rogan responds to Neil Young, Joni Mitchell boycotting Spotify over his podcast

 “I don’t know what else I can do differently other than maybe try harder to get people with different opinions on right afterward,” he said.

-Rogan also admitted that he will do his best to make sure to “research these topics” thoroughly and have “all the pertinent facts at hand before I discuss them.”
+Rogan also admitted that he will do his best to make sure to “research these topics” thoroughly and have “all the pertinent facts at hand before I discuss them”.

 “I’m not trying to promote misinformation, I’m not trying to be controversial.
 I’ve never tried to do anything with this podcast other than just talk to people, and have interesting conversations.”